-The Kriebel Road Trail project, which is currently under construction, ends at Green Lane Park along Kriebel Road.
+The Kriebel Road Trail project, which is currently under construction, ends at Green Lane Park.
 This connectivity study recommends a side path continuation of this trail, west to Bustard Road.

 Other trail and sidewalk projects are being developed along Wambold Road, as noted on the Improvements Plan.
-To prevent the improvements from sitting in isolation, the Plan proposes extending a side path south to Fretz Road, which would then connect to proposed sidewalks along Fretz Road and Wambold Road.
+The Plan proposes extending a side path south to Fretz Road inorder to connect to proposed sidewalks along Fretz Road and Wambold Road.